-WHP AM - Harrisburg A 25-54 Up 20> 18.
-By
+WHP AM - Harrisburg A 25-54 Up 202-18-8-84

-CALLER: ... but what about needs come second ... that's a definition of parent.
-That's why a lot of people are home with their kids and do home businesses or sacrifice to live on one income.
-They do that so they can instill the morals, values, concepts principles and behaviors that they want to see in their kids.
-You can't say, "I want my kid to turn out this or that way" and then hand the kid over to institutionalized and men numer numer in the kill over it institution of the day care or bonded hired help to do it for You It's your job to put in the effort to turn out a good human being.
+CALLER: but what about needs come second ... that's a definition of parent.
+That's why a lot of people are home with their kids and do home businesses, or sacrifice to live on one income.
+They do that so they can instill the morals, values, concepts, principles and behaviors that they want to see in their kids.
+You can't say, "I want my kid to turn out this or that way." and then hand the kid over to institutionalized day care or bonded hired help to do it for you.
+It's your job to put in the effort to turn out a good human being.
 Kids are not pets or furniture.
-They are minds, hearts, psyches and souls to mold You have to BE THERE to DO IT.
+They are minds hearts, psyches and souls to mold You have to importance.

-----
+BE THERE to DO IT.

-KIRO FM - Seamle A 25-54 Up 482, 18, 14
+KIRO FM - Seame A 25-54 Up 482 19.
+14

+To find out about market exclusivity call Radio Today at (212) 581-3962.

-traffic and billing systems DATACOUNT
+traffic and billing systems

+DATACOUNT

 DARTS is a traffic system that handles all facets of traffic, billing, management reporting and collections.
 It's also...

 THE system that supports digital audio interfacing like no other traffic system.

 Datacount not only provides seamless downloads to automation vendors but is also one of the only traffic systems to provide automatic log reconciliation from automation play logs back to the DARTS system.

 DARTS also includes:

 - · Flexible traffic scheduler

-- Inventory Frontloading
+- · Inventory Frontloading

-- Multi-Station version
+- · Multi-Station version

-- Multi-User Version
+- · Multi-User Version

-- Entry Level Version
+- · Entry Level Version

 - Quality Support and Enhancements

-DATACOUNT Music Box
+DATACOUNTMusic Box

 Music Management and Scheduling System

 No rent forever products here.
 Datacount Music Box can be purchased or leased with updates and support available at low quarterly rates.
 Now it's possible to get more, not pay more.

-SALESCALL PROSPECT MANAGEMENT SYSTEM
+SALESCALL PROSPECT MANAGEMENT S Y S T E M

 Completely integrated with DARTS, SalesCall provides managers with vital information on account activity and salesrep performance.
 Your salesreps can know who, what, where and when they contacted their prospects.
 More importantly, you can spot trends in sales efforts and their effectiveness.

+DATACOUNT

-Call or FAX Datacount TODAY for more information!
+Call or FAX Datacount

+TODAY for more information!

 Tel: (334) 749-5641 FAX: (334) 749-5666

 EASY FINANCING IS AVAILABLE

+PUBLISHER'S NOTES

-PUBLISHER'S NOTES Deregulation: NAB's Great Buzz
+Deregulation: NAB's Great Buzz